Under the NI Protocol, from 1 January 2021, the EU Pet Travel Regulation will continue to apply to travel into and between NI/EU Member States.

 Is there any ‘grace period’ regarding these changes being introduced in relation to the implementation of the NI Protocol with regards to pet travel from GB to NI?

-On 1 January 2021 it is expected that a number of pet owners will be unable to fully meet the conditions required to comply with the EU Pet Travel Regulation, for movement of pets between GB and NI.
-For example, pet owners who have already travelled from NI to GB and intend to return following the Christmas period.
-Pets travelling from GB to NI will therefore not be subject to routine compliance checks until 1 February 2021.
+From 1 January 2021 it was expected that a number of pet owners will be unable to fully meet the conditions required to comply with the EU Pet Travel Regulation, for movement of pets between GB and NI.
+Pets travelling from GB to NI will therefore not be subject to routine compliance checks until 1 July 2021.
 However, officials will reserve the right to undertake checks should there be a suspicion of illegal activity or welfare concerns.